alexishuf/hdtss/doc/CONFIG.md

 >  > `HASH`: store all solutions in a `HashSet`
 >
 >  > `WINDOW`: store only the past `sparql.distinct.window` solutions in
 >  > a hash set.
-This is not conformant with the W3C recommendation.
+This does not conform to the [W3C recommendation](https://www.w3.org/TR/sparql11-query/).

 > `sparql.distinct.window=integer`
 >